adaltas/node-each/readme.md

     Called only if all the callback have been handled successfully.
 -   `both`
     Called only once all the items have been handled.
 It is a conveniency event combining the `error` and `end` event in one call.
-Return the same argument than the `error` or `end` event depending on the operation outturn.
+Return the same arguments than the `error` or `end` event depending on the operation outturn.

 Parallelization modes